 Dangerous, abandoned or un-taxed vehicles

-- The location and how long you think it has been there
+- how long you think it has been there

-If you are able to, you could check whether the vehicle is taxed and has a valid MOT through the DVLA’s Vehicle Enquiry Service [external link].
+You can check if a vehicle is taxed and a valid MOT using the DVLA Vehicle Enquiry Service [external link].

 The enforcement team have the powers to seize untaxed vehicles on public roads.